-5.3 Numerical model
+6.3 Numerical model

 Let us now return to the numerical model.
 Table 5 compares the effects of the regulated case to the unregulated cases.
-In this situation travellers will benefit, since they will experience much lower prices.
+The regulation clearly benefits travellers, since they will experience much lower prices.
+The MaaS company benefits even more and sees gigantic profits.
 The transport firms will experience much lower profits, even in comparison with the case without cross-network services.
 Hence, they are unlikely to be willing to participate (unless they get a higher fee for cross-trips than just the marginal cost).
-This case is unlikely to be accepted by the transport firms, due to the much lower profit than the free-competition or independent services cases, and they also have lower profits than with the Integrator model.
-Compared to the Integrator model, direct trips have much lower prices, while for cross-trips the benefit is much smaller.
+This case is thus unlikely to be accepted by the transport firms.